JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 Before you install or use this, you **must** acknowledge that:
 - This only adds variant-specific descent distance calculation tables (Table: "Descent .78/280/25" in Boeing's FCOM) with wind corrections.
 Anything else in the FMS and autopilot system that is incorrect for non-800 variants in the LevelUp 737 Series is not touched or improved.
 - This patch is unofficial, which means it is not supported by LevelUp or Zibo!
 - To avoid violating Zibo's copyright on the Lua files, _B738.a_fms.lua_ must be edited in order to use the VNAV descent tables (see the installation instructions).
-If you are not comfortable with either, **do not use this**!
+If you are not comfortable with that, **do not use this**!
 - **After each and every(!) update to _B738.a_fms.lua_, the installation (see below) must be repeated(!).**

 &nbsp;